Hurricane Sandy: New Jersey

 A 50 ft piece of the Atlantic City Boardwalk washed away.
 Half the city of Hoboken flooded; the city of 50,000 had to evacuate two of its fire stations, the EMS headquarters, and the hospital.
 With the city cut off from area hospitals and fire suppression mutual aid, the city's Mayor asked for National Guard help.
 In the early morning of October 30, authorities in Bergen County, New Jersey, evacuated residents after a berm overflowed and flooded several communities.
 Police Chief of Staff Jeanne Baratta said there were up to 5 ft of water in the streets of Moonachie and Little Ferry.
 The state Office of Emergency Management said rescues were undertaken in Carlstadt.
 Baratta said the three towns had been "devastated" by the flood of water.
 At the peak of the storm, more than 2,600,000 customers were without power.
 There were 43 Hurricane Sandy-related deaths in the state of New Jersey.
 Damage in the state was estimated at $36.8 billion.

 Pennsylvania

 Philadelphia Mayor Michael Nutter said the city would have no mass transit operations on any lines October 30.
 All major highways in and around the city of Philadelphia were closed on October 29 during the hurricane, including Interstate 95, the Blue Route portion of Interstate 476, the Vine Street Expressway, Schuylkill Expressway (I-76), and the Roosevelt Expressway; U.S. Route 1.
 The highways reopened at 4 a.m. on October 30.
-The Delaware River Port Authority also closed its major crossings over the Delaware River between Pennsylvania and New Jersey due to high winds, including the Commodore Barry Bridge, the Walt Whitman Bridge, the Benjamin Franklin Bridge and the Betsy Ross Bridge.
+The Delaware River Port Authority also closed its crossings over the Delaware River between Pennsylvania and New Jersey due to high winds: the Commodore Barry Bridge, the Walt Whitman Bridge, the Benjamin Franklin Bridge and the Betsy Ross Bridge.
 Trees and powerlines were downed throughout Altoona, and four buildings partially collapsed.
+The highest wind gust in the state's history was recorded in Allentown on late on October 29, where an 81 mph wind gust occurred.
 More than 1.2 million were left without power.
 The Pennsylvania Emergency Management Agency reported 14 deaths believed to be related to Sandy.